zhiyuan8/speech_detection/README.md

 ## Prerequisites
 Matlab R2014 or higher (not quite sure...)
 Most bugs in old versions are due to different names of functions.
-For example, '''wavread''' is used in old version rather than '''audioread'''.
+For example, ```wavread``` is used in old version rather than ```audioread```.
 To check if your version of matlab is suitable, type in your matlab console
 ```
 help audioread
 ```